Popular Front (Spain): 1936 election and immediate aftermath

 Azaña responded to the recent surge of acts of violence, arson, and vandalism by radical leftists against right-wing parties and Catholic Church institutions by denouncing these actions.
 Uncontrolled political violence continued through to March with the greatest disturbance taking place in Granada where a violent act by right-wing political forces provoked a general strike and mass riot by left-wing political forces there.
 In particular, violence involving Communists and Socialists versus Falangists resulted in multiple murders.
 By July there had been 269 political killings.

 Azaña acceded to demands by left-wing movements for punishment of General Eduardo López Ochoa, the army leader of the 1934 Asturian campaign against workers' movements there.
 The Spanish Republican government also made major changes to the Spanish Army, pro-Republican or neutral commanders were installed in multiple posts while commanders with questionable loyalties were moved to lesser or remote positions: for example, General Francisco Franco was removed as chief of staff of the army and moved to a position in the Canary Islands and General Emilio Mola was demoted from a major command in Spanish Morocco to a position as commander of a brigade in Pamplona.

 The government did not stay in power long, mainly because of the conflict of ideological views by many of the parties.
 The only factor working for the government was unity for the conquest of fascism.
-After the Republican defeat in the Spanish Civil War, the popular front was dissolved and Francisco Franco led as a dictatorship until 1975.
+After the Republican defeat in the Spanish Civil War, the popular front was dissolved, and Franco ruled Spain as a dictator until his death in 1975.